-Robert Binder’s massive Testing Object-Oriented Systems is always on my desk.
-At over 1500 pages long, the book is a challenge to read cover-to-cover, but I like to peruse a few choice chapters from time to time.
+Robert Binder’s Testing Object-Oriented Systems book sits permanenly on my desk.
+At over 1500 pages long, it is almost a never-ending read, but from time to time I pause to read a few choice chapters.

-Binder wrote an article about the compliance testing of Microsoft’s court-ordered publication of its Windows client-server protocols in 2012.
-Interestingly, instead of testing software against documentation, they were required to do the reverse, because the code was already published and had to be used as the gold standard.
-Under scrutiny and tight deadlines, they managed to check that 60,000 pages of documentation matched the protocols exactly, by using model-based testing (MBT).
+Binder also wrote about the compliance testing of Microsoft’s court-ordered publication of its Windows client-server protocols in 2012.
+An interesting fact from the article is that instead of having to test software against documentation, Microsoft had to do the reverse because the code was already published and had to remain used as the gold standard.
+Under scrutiny and tight deadlines, they managed to check that 60,000 pages of documentation matched the protocols exactly, all thanks to model-based testing (MBT).